 Old Lodge natural play area

-If sitting on the grass isn't for you, Old Lodge has hay bales and picnic tables and lots of things for children to do - balancing beams, climbing frames and a beautiful allotment where you may find some things to pick to go with your picnic.
-A gated area, you can enjoy a family picnic - while your little ones play.
+If sitting on the grass isn't for you, Old Lodge has picnic tables and lots of things for children to do including balancing beams, climbing frames and a beautiful allotment where you may find some things to pick to go with your picnic.
+Old Lodge is a gated area so you can enjoy a family picnic while your little ones play.

 Whitefield wildflower meadow

 One of Dyrham Park's hidden gems, the large wildflower meadow next to the car park is full of colourful blooms and characterful grasses in the summer.
-It’s a great spot for a picnic as it’s not too far to carry your cooler box and chairs and your four-legged friends are welcome too, but dogs must be kept on leads and stick to Whitefield please.
+It’s a great spot for a picnic as it’s not too far to carry your cooler box and chairs.

 The car park